Inhuman Images

 An untitled watercolour and charcoal drawing from 2009 offers a poignant metaphor for a collapse of the idea that artworks help us elucidate the human condition: a woman wearing a semi-transparent blue dress stands facing us in a dim interior, her blood red neck painfully stretching towards the ceiling, as if her head is being torn from her body by invisible forces, a nebulous evil that comes from everywhere at once, or is one with the image.
 This sickening transformation looks like something out of a horror film, which is a fitting analogy for Baird’s mode of image making, that is, her willingness to feast on clichés and wanton depravity in order to evoke immediate affective responses.
 And as is common in horror films, Baird’s scenes often take place in domestic environments where crackling fireplaces, paintings on the wall, and checkered tablecloths create homey atmospheres that contrast the destruction or degradation of the bodies that inhabit them.
 Also contributing to this stylistic honing of ‘shock value’ is Baird’s somewhat antiquated expression – her “old hand,” as an artist friend aptly put it – that makes her pictures look like pages torn from old children’s books.

-Pissing, shitting, pissing, crying, bleeding, and vomiting bodies recur throughout the exhibition.
+Pissing, shitting, crying, bleeding, and vomiting bodies recur throughout the exhibition.
 The persistent theme of incontinence expresses a longing for transgression beyond that of just upending social norms.
 Attacks on the integrity of the human body as a metonym for an eradication of distinctions in general (ethical as well as aesthetic) is reminiscent of Bjarne Melgaard’s practice.
 But unlike Melgaard, who pursues a thoroughly uninhibited ‘prostitution’ of the artist, where compromising the self in order to eviscerate any remnants of a confining identity has become a guiding virtue, Baird seems bent on simultaneously defending against the destruction she has set in motion.
 She backs away from the abyss, as if compelled by a need to reconnect with or reanimate the idea of the artist as a purveyor of moral truths, to afford her transgressions a positive social meaning.
 This rescue attempt is augmented in the reception and interpretation of her work.
 She is commended for thwarting female stereotypes, for showing us the burden of nurturing, for raising her middle finger to the institution of genius, for expressing political engagement through art, etc. Still, the current of decay and disintegration that runs through her work imparts her images with an inhuman drive that refuses to be curtailed by this programmatic intentionality.

 Vanessa Baird, Roses Are Red, Violets Are Blue, God Made Me Pretty, What Happened to You?, 2020-2024.
 Installation view, Munch Museum, Oslo.
 Photo: Ove Kvavik.

 Symptomatically, the intentional management of the image in Baird’s later work has a revealingly banal quality.
-It’s as if these bids, sourced from a rehashed template of critical gestures, at reclaiming authorial ownership are unable to keep up with the unstoppable discharge of visual material and inevitably end up as mere traces of an artist subject that has fallen victim to the tempo of its own production.
+It’s as if these bids at reclaiming authorial ownership, sourced from a rehashed template of critical gestures, are unable to keep up with the unstoppable discharge of visual material and inevitably end up as mere traces of an artist subject that has fallen victim to the tempo of its own production.
 Take, for instance, the decision to paint masturbating and hanged people inside found amateur landscape paintings.
 Is it meant seriously as a belated critique of National Romantic attitudes, or is the inanity and uninventiveness of this operation precisely the point?
 I see a similar evacuation of agency in the incorporation of humorous or sentimental snippets of text in many of the images, in particular the Gaza-frieze, where Baird quotes a Palestinian poet and a father who has lost his child to a hospital bombing, and encourages us to “boycott Israel.”
 What we are confronted with here are arbitrary references to a realm of language-mediated meaning which the image has broken free from, a vain attempt to put it to work as sign of protest.

 There is a tendency to commend artists when they respond to humanitarian crises, yet what the artistic image contributes to our processing of these events is unclear.
 Maybe such artistic responses fill a role as manifestations of our own indignation, symbolic confirmations of our shared commitment to justice, indictments of evil on our behalf.
 In any case, contemporary art seems poorly equipped to meaningfully assist the tidal wave of images transmitted through social and traditional media in raising awareness about the atrocities being committed.
 Furthermore, it is clear that the graphic horror of war is an emotional trigger that also serves the artist as a muse, that inspires them to produce.
 The mediation of war is already adjacent to snuff when photos of torn-up bodies become fuel for the affect-driven and compulsive media consumption bolstered by image-sharing platforms, regardless of individual user intent.
 Art’s regurgitation of these images does not take place outside the libidinal compact between media and users.
 Rather than trying to set itself up as an adequate moral response to the humanitarian catastrophe she cites, Baird’s Gaza-frieze – to its credit, I think – admits to this licentious dimension of our dealing with war imagery: in between the mangled remnants of human bodies, a woman stands with her back to us, presumably transfixed by the horrific view, figuring as an avatar for numbed voyeuristic participation.